$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Introduction

 \section{Introduction}

 The field of text-to-image (T2I) diffusion models has recently witnessed remarkable advancements, achieving greater photorealism and enhanced adherence to textual prompts.
-This has catalyzed the emergence of diverse applications, notably in controllable T2I models and personalized T2I (P-T2I) models.
-P-T2I, in particular, encompasses the intricate task of learning and reproducing novel visual concepts or subjects in varied contexts, beyond mere replication of reference images.
-This personalization task is challenging, necessitating a nuanced balance between concept and compositional alignment.
+This has catalyzed the emergence of diverse applications, notably subject-driven personalized T2I (P-T2I) models.
+In particular, this encompasses the intricate task of learning and reproducing novel visual concepts or subjects in varied contexts requiring high concept and compositional alignment.
 The complexity escalates further when multi-subject personalization is desired.

-Early works in this field, such as Textual Inversion~\cite{gal2022image} and DreamBooth~\cite{ruiz2023dreambooth}, employed per-concept optimization strategies involving fine-tuning certain parameters within T2I diffusion models.
-However, these methods struggle with generalization challenges and are time-intensive.
-Contemporary research is pivoting towards fast personalization techniques that involve training hypernetworks and integrating new layers or parameters within pre-trained diffusion UNet models.
-As summarized in Table~\ref{tab:previous_methods_overview}, despite their relative parameter efficiency, these methods are still resource-intensive (especially for multi-concept personalization), largely due to their reliance on the latent spaces of diffusion models.
-Additionally, controlling the inherent randomness in diffusion models remains a significant challenge, often resulting in inconsistent outputs and necessitating multiple attempts to generate a single accurate image.
+Early works employed concept-specific optimization strategies involving fine-tuning certain parameters within T2I diffusion models~\cite{gal2022image, ruiz2023dreambooth, kumari2023multi, tumanyan2023plug, gal2023encoder}.
+Although these methods achieve state-of-the-art (SOTA) performance, they struggle with generalization and are time-intensive.
+Contemporary research is pivoting towards fast personalization techniques.
+Within this paradigm, there are two types of popular approaches: 1) Methods that involve training hypernetworks and integrating new layers or parameters within pre-trained diffusion UNet models~\cite{Wei2023ELITEEV,ye2023ip,tewel2023key,shah2023ziplora, ruiz2023hyperdreambooth}, and 2) MLLM-based learning of prior models that focuses on leveraging text-latent space of frozen diffusion UNet model~\cite{pan2023kosmos, sun2023generative}.